-One of the last things that Becky said to me was, “I’m just sorry that no one will ever remember my name.”
+Two weeks before Becky passed away she suddenly said to me, “I’m just sorry that no one will ever remember my name.”
+I was stunned.

 In 2020, the FDN begins a new chapter as a 501(C)(3) non-profit charity with the goal of providing 5,000 mammograms in 2020, and doubling that number every year until we reach one million per year in 2027.
 This will change the national breast cancer conversation from “Awareness” to “Prevention,” and hopefully alter the somewhat corrupt culture in the breast cancer foundation industry.
-My salary is $1 per year and at least .95 cents of every dollar given goes for a mammogram or thermogram.
-The FDN is a simple one: Money in, mammogram out.
+At least .95 cents of every dollar given goes for a mammogram or thermogram.
+The FDN is a simple one: Money in, mammograms out.

 In her passing, Becky has saved hundreds of women who otherwise might have been lost.
 She will always be my hero.
 Please schedule your checkup today.
 Do it for you, for your family, and for Becky.